 Instructions

-- Combine the apples with the sugar, juice, and spices in a pot.
+- Combine the apples with the sugar, lemon juice, and spices in a pot.
 Bring to a boil to dissolve the sugar.

 - Transfer the mixture to a container, top with parchment, and store in the fridge overnight.